joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 end
 {% endhighlight %}

+Additionally, at this point we can remove the bit of code within the old <code>Beer</code> model that specified the enums:

+{% highlight ruby %}
+class Beer
+  belongs_to :restaurant

+  # Remove the line of code below as it is no longer necessary
+  enum beer_types: %i(porter stout hefeweizen)

+  # ... additional logic ...
+end
+{% endhighlight %}

 The assumption at this point is that all code will be writing to only the new <code>type</code> column and that any old logic will no longer work with the old <code>beer_type</code> column.
 Also by using the same concern we don't need to update any of the Beer subclasses include statements.

 ### Share common behavior through Composition instead of Inheritance